Betting exchanges are different from bookmakers.

 Because of this, betting exchanges remove all elements of risk associated with losing.

-This article is going to discuss how a betting exchange works, some of the key differences from traditional bookmakers and their impact on the sports betting industry.
+This article discusses how a betting exchange works, some of the key differences from traditional bookmakers and their impact on the sports betting industry.

 Let’s start with how they work.